 Many of these songs were already easily available either through studio albums or prior compilations so it’s the new material that sticks out the most.
 I mean, not just the newly recorded material but the songs that make their first official appearance on something attributed directly to Madonna.
 “I’ll Remember” is a nice slice of feathery AOR while her Marvin Gaye cover is a hidden jewel in her vast catalog.
 “I Want You” was recorded with Massive Attack for a tribute album, and the collaboration creates a claustrophobic sonic atmosphere that creates glorious friction with her warm, passionate vocals.
 Never a great vocalist, she still manages to sing with tremendous soul and really sell the desperation in the lyrics.

 The two new songs with David Foster are strictly from his school of bombastic balladry.
 “You’ll See” is charmingly defiant and given a distinct flavor with its Spanish guitar and percussion.
-Ever the smart businesswoman, she knew a hard-left was necessary after the public nearly abandoned her completely after the sexual provocations and temper tantrums of Erotica and Bedtime Stories.
+Ever the smart businesswoman, she knew a hard-left was necessary after the public nearly abandoned her completely with the sexual provocations and temper tantrums of Erotica and Bedtime Stories.
 “You’ll See” found her putting her clothes back on, bottling up the theatrics, and giving the world a solid piece of acoustic pop.
 She even recorded a Spanish language version, just to cover all her bases.
 Then there’s “One More Chance,” bittersweet and yearning but ultimately forgettable.
 Despite releasing it as a single, she couldn’t even be bothered to film a video for the song.
 Too busy running off to shoot Evita I suppose.